Preschool Sorting Activity Using Recycled Denim Pockets

 • dowel

-We used a sewing machine for this project but you can also sew the pockets on by hand.
+We used a sewing machine for this project, but you can sew the pockets on by hand.
+The panel is easy to make with or without a sewing machine.

 Recycle denim pockets for math games with preschoolers

-4. Fold over the top of the panel to make a rod pocket.
-Stitch in place
+Fold over the top of the fabric to make a rod pocket.

-5. Insert a dowel for hanging the panel.
+Insert a dowel into the for hanging the pocket panel.

 Math for kids using denim pockets